erichuang1425/Multi-Purposed-Calculator/README.md

 # Multi-Purposed-Calculator
-Calculator for repetitive but calculable works.
+An ios calculator application for repetitive but calculable works.